MicrosoftDocs/power-automate-docs/articles/create-team-flows.md

 ## Remove an owner ##

->[AZURE.IMPORTANT] If you remove an owner whose credentials are being used to access one or more services in the flow, you may need to update the credentials for those services so that the flow continues to run properly.
+>[AZURE.IMPORTANT] When you remove an owner whose credentials are used to access Microsoft Flow services, you should update the credentials for those connections so that the flow continues to run properly.

 1. Select the people icon for the flow that you want to modify: